How to present Klarna in the checkout

 To maximize conversion and usability, Klarna is integrated into the checkout in a way that enhances visibility and ensures customers can easily identify Klarna and understand their payment options.
 A well-structured checkout improves customer confidence, reduces abandonment rates, and drives higher conversions.
 Partners must dynamically retrieve Klarna’s branding, payment descriptors, and personalized messaging via Klarna’s APIs to present accurate, localized, and up-to-date payment options.

-Klarna requires Acquiring Partners to dynamically retrieve presentation data to ensure that the correct payment methods are always presented without requiring technical changes, simplifying expansion and supporting global scalability.
-Klarna’s SDK dynamically returns accurate payment descriptors based on account settings and transaction specifics, ensuring compliance and optimizing customer conversion rates.
+Klarna requires Acquiring Partners to dynamically retrieve presentation data to ensure that the correct messaging is always presented, simplifying expansion and supporting global scalability.
+Klarna’s SDK dynamically returns accurate descriptors based on merchant account settings and transaction specifics, ensuring compliance and optimizing customer conversion rates.

 Acquiring Partners are expected to: